 - YOUTH - Youth Learning Center: We are looking to improve adherence to evidence-based practices to improve student academic outcomes.
 Research related to tutoring and teaching math/reading in an out-of-school time environment would be welcome.

-- ENVIRONMENT - Sierra Club: Research interests inlcude utilizing GIS to examine health impacts from coal pollution in St. Louis, conducting public health and epidemiological research into the health impacts from coal in the St. Louis area, and testing of pollutants on structures within 1 mile radius of St. Louis area coal plants to look for heavy metal contamination.
+- ENVIRONMENT - Sierra Club: Research interests include utilizing GIS to examine health impacts from coal pollution in St. Louis, conducting public health and epidemiological research into the health impacts from coal in the St. Louis area, and testing of pollutants on structures within 1 mile radius of St. Louis area coal plants to look for heavy metal contamination.
+Also interested in an analysis of long term cost to upgrade aging energy infrastructure to comply with new health regulations and delayed investments in cleaner energy vs. cost to invest in cleaner energy options in the near future.

 - POVERTY/JUSTICE - Bilingual International Assistant Services: Research on the fairness of English language exemption standard to refugees as compared with immigrants when testing for citizenship.
 Assessment of negative consequences of lack of qualified federal-paid interpreters.